ethanbaquiran/The-GOAT-s-Blueprint-A-Data-Driven-Analysis-of-Faker-s-Competitive-Performance/README.md

 - Training Accuracy: **100%**
 - Test Accuracy: **~95%**

 The 100% training accuracy signals overfitting — the model has memorized the training set.
 Feature importance confirms **KDA dominates**, accounting for more predictive weight than all other features combined.
-These weaknesses motivate the final model: we need hyperparameter tuning, cross-validation, and a richer feature set to get a more generalizable model.
+These weaknesses motivate the final model: hyperparameter tuning, cross-validation, and a richer feature set are needed to produce a more generalizable model.

 ---